SMPP Connector Example¶

 -

 Select the send resource.
-Click on the + mark indicated below to go to the SMPP connector and select sendSMS operation.
+Click on the + icon on the canvas to open the Mediator Palette, search for the SMPP connector, and select the sendSMS operation.

 -